OliWalker/product-federation-poc/README.md

 Using Federation allows for a single point of consumption of a global product model, while still allowing Authorization, Governance and Business logic to live within a sub-domain, where it belongs.

-It enables teams to expose, govern and tailor their data to specific clients, without having to repeat this logic elsewhere.
+It enables teams to expose, govern and tailor their data to specific clients, without having to repeat this logic elsewhere, de-centralizing the data and allowing experts to expose / govern their slice, while still being consumed from a single entry point, with a single place to verify and Authorize users.

-The nature of Federation means there is a single entry point for Authentication, for all sub-domain services.

-This approach de-centralizes the data, allowing experts to expose their slice, while still being consumed from a single point, with a single authentication method.

-While data is de-centralized, living alongside the experts in the domain, Authentication, and which clients we serve, is centralized, since all sub-domains should have the same source of clientel.

 ## Diagram